Adelaide United FC (women): Stadium

 Adelaide United WFC used to play their home games at Hindmarsh Stadium where they sometimes play a curtain-raiser to A-League games.
 As of the 2017/18 season, they play their home games at Marden Sports Complex.
 In the 2016/17 season, Hindmarsh Stadium was questioned about having portable change rooms for the women's team when there is a double header with the A-League side.
-This resulted in Adelaide WFC having no matches scheduled during the next season.
+This resulted in Adelaide WFC having no matches scheduled for Hindmarsh Stadium during the next season.